Fredo-Ronan/RSA_Encryption_Algorithm/Python/README.md

     └── your_main_python_code.py
 ```

-import and use the class ferom the module/library
+import and use the class from the module/library

 ```Python
 from RSAEncryption.RSAEncryption import RSA # import the RSA class from this module/library